Setting Up Offline Payments

 Step 4: Logic - Conditional Notifications

-For each email rule:
+For each offline payment email rule:

-1. Set up a single condition, similar to the ones you created in Step 3.
+- Set up a single condition, similar to the ones you created in Step 3.

-4. Fill in your email details, including instructions for your users in the "Email Content."
+- Fill in your email details, including instructions for your users in the "Email Content."
 See Notifications (Basic) for explanations of each notification field.

-Step 6: Logic - Conditional Success Pages
+Step 5: Logic - Conditional Success Pages